If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

-They usually have years of experience behind them and know how to modify and utilize each and every aspect of their exercises.
+They usually have years of experience under their belt and know how to modify and utilize each and every aspect of their exercises.

 Advanced trainees also tend to have a very accurate idea about their fitness goals and know how to effectively achieve them.